 Health Insurance Requirements

-All international students and their accompanying dependents are required to have health insurance while enrolled at an OUS institution.
+All international students and their accompanying dependents are required to have health insurance while enrolled at a public Oregon institution.
 As part of your immigration status as a J-1 Exchange visitor or a F-1 Student, the U.S. government has set minimum requirements for health insurance coverage.

 The Student Health Insurance Plan (SHIP) offered through Oregon Tech is specifically designed to meet the needs of international students including visa requirements.
-You will see the insurance charge along with the student health fee on your bill each term.
+You will see the insurance charge along with the Student Health fee (which is a separate fee paid by all students who are registered for 6 or more on-campus credits) on your bill each term.
+If you have questions about the student health insurance, contact the Business Affairs Office at 541-885-1200.
+ISHC is not involved with the student health insurance in any way.